yopgaming/SIT.Core/README.md

 ## Coop

 ### Highlight - BE AWARE
-Coop is in very early stages of redevelopment.
-Nothing works.
+* Coop is in very early stages of redevelopment.
+* More Information on HOSTING & COOP is in the [HOSTING.md Document](https://github.com/paulov-t/SIT.Core/blob/coop/HOSTING.md)

 ### PREREQUISITE
 You must have the [SPT-Aki mod](https://github.com/paulov-t/SIT.Aki-Server-Mod) installed in your Server for this module to work.
 If you do not wish to use the Coop module, you must disable it in the BepInEx config file.